The 8 Most Off-the-Radar, Unusual Things to Do in Barcelona

 The Funeral Carriage Museum makes our list for unusual things to do in Barcelona for obvious reasons.
 You need not have an obsession with death to enjoy the Funeral Carriage Museum or, in the local parlance, Museu de Carrosses Fúnebres de Barcelona.

 But it wouldn’t hurt.
-After all, you might not have cared about the way cadavers were transported in the past.
+After all, you might not have cared about the way they transported cadavers in the past.
 But after a visit to this fascinating and under-appreciated museum, you may take more interest in the topic.

 The museum houses some beautiful, intriguing, and foreboding images related to death and the afterlife.
 It’s enough to offer a healthy reminder of the impermanence of life that we all face.